Models for information propagation on graphs: Description of models

 Motivated by monotone discretisations of the continuum eikonal equation, we consider for any $1\leq p \leq \infty$,

 Note that \eqref{eq:eikonalphelp} with $p=2$ is of the same form as the continuum eikonal equation \eqref{eq:eikonal}.
 We can rewrite \eqref{eq:eikonalphelp} as

 for $1\leq p<\infty$, and

 for $p=\infty$.
-The models satisfy a monotonicity condition characteristic of discrete Hamilton-Jacobi equations (c.f. \cite{DecEllSty11}), implying that the boundary value problems have a unique solution \cite{DesElmLez13}.
+The models satisfy a monotonicity condition characteristic of discrete Hamilton-Jacobi equations (c.f. \cite{DecEllSty11}).
+Using a monotonicity condition and comparison principles, it has been shown that the boundary value problems admit a unique solution and are well-posed, see \cite{DesElmLez13} and \cite[Th.
+12]{CalEtt22}.
+The authors in \cite[Th.
+12]{CalEtt22} also construct sub- and supersolutions of the unique solution, resulting in explicit lower and upper bounds of the solution which are both linked to the graph distance.

-Note that the $\ell^\infty$ eikonal equation is related to the theory of discrete approximations of metric spaces due to Misha Gromov, see e.g.\ \cite{Gromov2007}.
+Note that the $\ell^\infty$ eikonal equation is related to shortest path graph distances which approximate geodesic distances.
 However, this is not the case for the $\ell^p$ eikonal equation with $p$ finite as interaction between neighbouring nodes are of importance here.